- Location: Alaska

 - Show proof of identity and proof of birth date

-- Present a signed Parental Consent form, if you are younger than 18
+- Present a signed Parental Consent form, if you are a minor.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.